Start earning daily returns from your corporate treasury

-Byzantine Prime offers a safe, compliant cash-plus instrument delivering stable 7–10% yield with full liquidity.
+Byzantine is a cash management platform giving access to safe, compliant 7–10% returns with full liquidity.

 Decorative grid.